 Recommendation to correct the issue

-Person who identified the issue and the date when the issue was identified
+Person identifying the issue and the date of discovery

 Whether the issue is a repeat from the prior year